MyUNiDAYS/unidays-dotnet/README.md

 }
 ```

-### Codeless Client
+### Tracking Client

-Calls to the codeless client is similar to [get server url])(#get-server-url) but rather than returning a URL, UNiDAYS sends the request and returns a response.
+Calls to the Tracking Client are similar to [get server url](#get-server-url) but rather than returning a URL, UNiDAYS sends the request and returns a response.

-It is a mandatory requirement that all codeless client calls are provided with a key, as the requests UNiDAYS send are signed.
+It is a mandatory requirement that all Tracking Client calls are provided with a key, as the requests UNiDAYS send are signed.

 #### Making the call